Johndsalas/space_commander/README.md

 Your mission is to reach Earth before the Garquackien invasion and warn Space Force about the impending attack.
 Should you fail, it is likely that Earth will suffer the same fate as Star Gazer 1.

-## Rules
+# Rules

+### Winning and Losing

+In space commander, your goal is to travel to Earth and warn Earth Force about the impending garquackien attack.
+During the game, you will see how far you still need to travel displayed as distance from Earth.
+If this distance ever reaches 0, your ship had made it to earth and you have won!

+To do this you must carefully manage your ship’s resources.

-# Game Terms
+### Game Terms

-DISTANCE: How far your ship is from Earth.
+DISTANCE FROM EARTH: How far your ship is from Earth.
                      If distance ever reaches 0, you have reached earth and have won the game.

 WEEKS UNTILL THE GARQUACKIEN INVASION: The number of weeks until the Garquackien invasion reaches
                                       earth.
 This number will count down by one each game round.
 If it reaches zero before you make it to earth, earth will be destroyed, and you will lose the game.